luciddesign/gem-lucid-intercom/README.md

 ### Send an event

-When a user installs the app:

-    require 'lucid/intercom/events/installed'

-    Lucid::Intercom::Events::Installed.new(shop_attributes).()

-When a user uninstalls the app:
+When a user installs/uninstalls the app, or changes their plan:

-    require 'lucid/intercom/events/uninstalled'
+    require 'lucid/intercom/events'

+    Lucid::Intercom::Events::Installed.new(shop_attributes).(plan_name)
     Lucid::Intercom::Events::Uninstalled.new(shop_attributes).()

-When a user changes their app plan:

-    require 'lucid/intercom/events/changed_plan'

-    Lucid::Intercom::Events::ChangedPlan.new(shop_attributes, new_plan).()
+    Lucid::Intercom::Events::ChangedPlan.new(shop_attributes).(plan_name)

 To send a custom event: